DocsSession ReplayiOS (Beta)

 }

-.onChange(of: scenePhase) { _, newPhase in
+.onChange(of: scenePhase) {

-if newPhase == .active {
+if scenePhase == .active {

-let sessionReplayInstance = SessionReplay.initialize(token: Mixpanel.mainInstance().apiToken, distinctId: Mixpanel.mainInstance().distinctId)
+let sessionReplayInstance = MPSessionReplay.initialize(token: Mixpanel.mainInstance().apiToken, distinctId: Mixpanel.mainInstance().distinctId, config: config)

 }